mwc360/mwc360.github.io/_posts/DRAFT-Parallelizing-Non-Distributed-Tasks.md

 ## Can Multithreading Beat Spark?
 Multithreading is a powerful tool for concurrency, and I’ve written about it in the past ([here](https://milescole.dev/optimization/2024/02/19/Unlocking-Parallel-Processing-Power.html) and [here](https://milescole.dev/data-engineering/2024/04/26/Fabric-Concurrency-Showdown-RunMultiple-vs-ThreadPool.html)), but can it outperform Spark for this use case?

 Using the same `get_cat_json()` function, I mapped it across a thread pool with 16 threads, matching the number of cores in my Spark cluster.
 This process took **46 seconds**, which is about **2x slower than Spark** but still **7x faster than the serial method**.
-While slower than the Spark parallelization approaches, this method could run on a single-node Spark cluster, using only a fraction of the compute resources.
+While slower than the Spark parallelization approaches, this method could run on a single-node Spark cluster, using only 1/3 the compute resources compared to my other tests which ran on a cluster with 2 8vCore executors.
 So while Multithreading doesn't win on speed here, it’s a strong contender if optimizing for job cost.

 ```python
 from concurrent.futures import ThreadPoolExecutor, as_completed